codio-content/MySQL-What_is_a_database/.guides/content/Displaying-data-5f46.md

 _SQL statements_ often begin with a verb.

-By executing the `SELECT * FROM names;` SQL statement we are:
+By executing the `SELECT * FROM names;` SQL statement:

-- *SELECT*ing or requesting the data from all the table columns
+- We are *SELECT*ing or requesting the data from all the table columns
 - The `*` symbol indicates _all_ data from those columns
 - The `FROM` modifier indicates the place where the data is going to be taken from.
 In this case, the `names` table

 ---
 Queries for individual table columns can be performed too by specifying the attribute or column name in the statement.

 But first, complete the challenge in the next section!